xcat2/confluent-docs/_posts/TBD-21crelease.md

 The utility works in lieu of xCAT's `makehosts` for IPv4 and IPv6 addresses without requiring ip be in an attribute first.

+# Additional features for syncfile facility

+Ability to restrict an entry to a specific noderange.
+Specify user,group,permissions for an entry to explicitly change